Hidden dualities in 1D quasiperiodic lattice models: Models and Methods

-As we mentioned in the introduction, a CA can be represented pictorically as a ring containing its unit cell.
-This ring is threaded by a flux $n_{1}k=\kappa$, where $\kappa$ is the CA's wave vector.
-We will latter show in the following sections that there is a duality between phases $k$ and $\phi$ (or $\kappa$ and $\varphi$).

-In the following, we also study QPS numerically, to compare with the results of their CA. In practice, QPS must be simulated in finite lattices.
-In order to use periodic boundary conditions and avoid defects, we simulate rational approximants of the QPS irrational $\tau$, simillarly to the commensurate case.
-We thus define $\tau_{i}=n_{2}^{i}/n_{1}^{i}$ as such approximant, which should not be confused with $\tau_{c}$ for a commensurate approximant.
-In the latter, our system is commensurate and infinite, being a periodic repetition of the unit cell defined by $\tau_{c}$.
-In the former, our system is incommensurate and finite, containing a single supercell defined by $\tau_{i}$.

-In order to tackle the localization properties of eigenstates of QPS, we compute the inverse participation ratio (IPR).
+In order to characterize the localization properties of eigenstates of QPS, we also compute the inverse participation ratio (IPR) for large systems.
 This quantity is defined for each eigenstate $\ket{\psi(E)}=\sum_{n}\psi_{n}(E)\ket n$, where $\{\ket n\}$ is a basis localized at each site, as

 For extended states, we expect ${\rm IPR}(E)\sim L^{-1}$, where $L$ is the number of sites in the system.
 For localized states, ${\rm IPR}(E)\sim{\rm constant}$.
 For a large enough system, the value of the ${\rm IPR}$ in the localized phase is significantly larger than in the extended phase.
+In practice, in order to simulate numerically the IPR of incommensurate systems, one must consider finite lattices with periodic boundary conditions in order to avoid defects.
+Thus, we approximate the incommensurate system by simulating a single unit cell with periodic boundary conditions of a CA with $\tau_{i}=n_{2}^{i}/n_{1}^{i}$, for very large $n_{1}^{i}$.
+Hereinafter, and even though we will always be considering CA's, we will denote the commensurability parameter for \textit{high order approximants} as $\tau_{i}$, which will be considered when studying IPR; and reserve $\tau_{c}$ for the parameter of a CA with moderate size, which will be used to construct generalized hidden dualities.